mdias/rs_asio/docs/katana_mk2/README.md

 [Config]
-; use WasapiOutput if you want to use the Katana's speaker by feeding in the audio into the aux-in ; not needed when using headphones (or external speakers) via the rec/headphone out EnableWasapiOutputs=0
+; use WasapiOutput if you want to use the Katana's speaker by feeding in the audio into the aux-in ; not needed when using headphones (or external speakers) via the rec/headphone out ; To fix error where Rocksmith gets no signal try to turn the Katana On and Off, and make sure that the guitar is pluged in before you turn it on
+EnableWasapiOutputs=0
 EnableWasapiInputs=0
 EnableAsio=1